 Coconut oil: I've said it before, but coconut oil is my go-to oil when it comes to baking.
 With that said, feel free to substitute any kind of oil.

-Eggs: The recipe calls for eggs, but if you want to keep it egg-free, feel free to use flax eggs instead (2 tbsp flaxseed meal+5 tbsp water)
+Eggs: The recipe calls for eggs, but if you want to keep it egg-free, feel free to use flax eggs instead (2 tablespoon flaxseed meal+5 tablespoon water)

 Almond milk: While any milk will work, I'd say to stick with the almond milk, as it'll only help to give the bread even more almond-y flavor.